Olive Oil For Lice Treatment Tutorial: Does Olive Oil Kill Lice?

 - DO NOT put plastic on your child’s head and send her to bed.
 This is dangerous.

-Step 7 - Rinse or Don’t Rinse
+Step 7 - Don’t Rinse

 Repeat Treatments - The Three Week Plan